ABOUT OUR FACULTY

 Rebecca Winter holds a BSc. in Psychology and a Masters in neuropsychology from York University.
 She studied at Midreshet Lindenbaum and MaTaN in Jerusalem where she was the head of the beit midrash for the overseas summer program.
 In Toronto, Rebecca has taught Bible and Talmud in a number of schools.

-Shoshana Zolty received her Masters and Ph.D. degrees in education from the University of Toronto and has attended the Melton Centre Institute for Jewish Education in the Diaspora.
-She is the author of the book And All Your Children Shall Be Learned
+Shoshana Zolty received her MA and Ph.D. in education from the University of Toronto and attended the Melton Centre Institute for Jewish Education at Hebrew University.
+She is the author of the book And All Your Children Shall Be Learned.